tombotXL/tomordonez.github.io-src/content/best-time-to-run-according-to-science.md

 ![Air quality in Jefferson County, Alabama]({filename}/images/jefferson-county-alabama.png)

 I read on Wikipedia that before Detroit.
 This county was the largest bankruptcy in the US with corruption being a big cause.
 Not sure if there is a correlation between corruption and air quality level.

-Things like these make you wonder about what the government is doing to keep all these factories in check to keep AQI under normal levels.

 It is worth exploring this data into more detail to find some correlation and try to answer a lot of interesting questions.
 Such as the correlation of corruption and air quality level.